 Another key element in the compensation of our executive team is long-term equity incentive awards, which tie a significant portion of compensation to the Company's performance over time.
-In fiscal 2021, three different types of long-term incentive vehicles were granted to our NEOs:
+In fiscal 2022, three different types of long-term incentive awards were granted to our NEOs:

 In combination, we believe these grants provide a balanced focus on sustainable long-term shareholder value creation and retention of key executives in the interests of our collective stakeholders.
 They are also reflective of market practice within our compensation peer group.
-The total target grant value is established based on generally targeting the market 50th percentile.
+The total target grant value is established using applicable benchmarking and other market data to determine a competitive rate intended to balance the objectives of ensuring appropriate pay positioning in the market while enabling the Company to attract, recruit and retain high-performing talent in a competitive environment.